Homes for Ukraine Scheme

 Landlords are required to check identity documents for all new tenants and take copies.
 The Government has worked closely with housing and homelessness charities to design a document list which can accommodate different individual circumstances such as for people do not have traditional identity documents like a passport.

-The roll out of Tight To Rent has been informed by input from a panel of experts from trade bodies, local authorities, housing charities and the Equality and Human Rights Commission.
+The roll-out of Right To Rent has been informed by input from a panel of experts from trade bodies, local authorities, housing charities and the Equality and Human Rights Commission.
 This has been backed up by stakeholder events with landlords and agents.

 These are resources available to help landlords comply with the new rules, including an online checking aid which landlords can use to guide them through the process and to request a check on anyone who has an outstanding case with the Home Office.